MyMichigan

 • Dual Special Needs Plans (DSNP)

-If we are unable to renew our agreement with MyMichigan, the people we are privileged to serve will continue to have access to a broad network of providers and hospitals throughout central and northeastern Michigan, including but not limited to:
+UnitedHealthcare Medicare Advantage and Medicaid members will continue to have access to a broad network of providers and hospitals throughout central and northeastern Michigan.

-UnitedHealthcare members who are in the middle of treatment at a MyMichigan hospital or with a MyMichigan health provider may qualify for continuity of care.
+Impacted members who are in the middle of treatment with a MyMichigan provider or at a MyMichigan hospital may qualify for continuity of care.

 Continuity of care allows people in ongoing or active treatment for a serious or complex condition at the time a provider leaves our network to continue accessing care with their provider at in-network rates for a period of time.
 Some examples of people who qualify for continuity of care include, but are not limited to: